 All simulations were completed in R version 3.1.1 (R Core Team 2014).
 Once webs were constructed, the signs of the interactions were replaced by random draws from predefined random uniform distributions.
 For each randomly drawn matrix the eigenvalue with the largest real part was calculated.
 This process was repeated multiple times for each web (see below for details).
 Quasi sign-stability could then be computed as the proportion of randomly drawn matrices with eigenvalues (largest real part) that were all negative.

-2.3.1 Toy model
+2.3.1 Simple webs

-For the toy model demonstration we sampled the impact of the predator on the prey from a random uniform distribution between -1 and 0.
+For the simplified webs we sampled the impact of the predator on the prey from a random uniform distribution between -1 and 0.
 The impact of the prey on the predator was drawn from a uniform distribution between 0 and 10.
 These distributions fulfill our expectations based on the predictions of the general predator-dependent function response outlined above (asymmetrical impacts) but are otherwise not based on empirical data.
 For the diagonal of the Jacobian matrix, negative ones were assigned to all species.
 Thus density dependence was as large as the maximum possible impact of a predator on its prey for all species.

 For each of the five sign matrices we constructed we sampled 10000 Jacobian matrices and computed the eigenvalue with the largest real part for each.
 The proportion of these eigenvalue's real parts that were negative was then recorded as the web's quasi sign-stability.